Free Interactive Report

 Peace, Justice and Strong Institutions in the US

-SDG 16, Peace, Justice and Strong Institutions, aims to promote peaceful and inclusive societies, ensure access to justice for all, and build effective, accountable institutions at all levels by 2030.
-This covers a wide range of challenges, including protecting vulnerable groups, especially children, from violence, abuse, and human trafficking, and ensuring equal access to justice for both victims of crimes and people accused of crimes.
-It also means protecting human rights and the public’s access to information and working to promote transparent and representative decision-making at all levels of public institutions.
+UN Sustainable Development Goal (SDG) 16, Peace, Justice and Strong Institutions, aims to promote peaceful and inclusive societies, ensure access to justice for all, and build effective, accountable institutions at all levels by 2030.
+This goal addresses a wide range of challenges such as protecting vulnerable groups, especially children, from violence, abuse, and human trafficking, and ensuring equal access to justice for both victims of crimes and people accused of crimes.
+SDG 16 likewise aims to preserve human rights, the public’s access to information, and working to promote transparent and representative decision-making at all levels of public institutions.

 The US makes up just 5% of the global population but has nearly 25% of the world’s prison population.